Peacekeeper893/NovelSounds-MERN/README.md

 ## Demo

-You can try out NovelSounds by visiting the [live demo](https://novelsounds.netlify.app/).
+You can try out NovelSounds by visiting the [live demo](https://novelsounds.netlify.app/). might change

 ## Technologies Used